RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 4. bitand (bitwise AND, used for sequencing multiple regex components)
 5. bitor (bitwise OR, used for folding multiple possible execution variants' results into a single result)
+6. bitxor (bitwise XOR, used for the not logic in ranges)

 ### Optimizations